 The following materials are not accepted at collection events:

 - Latex Paint (dry this out with shredded newspaper or kitty litter and place in regular trash)

 - Used Tires

 These items may be brought to the Drop Off Facility during regular business hours.
 Fees may apply.
-Medicines, including sharps, must be packaged in accordance with the New Hampshire Board of Pharmacy guidelines.
+Medicines, including sharps, must be packaged in accordance with State of New Hampshire guidelines.